tus/tus-js-client/docs/usage.md

     // Create a new tus upload
     var upload = new tus.Upload(file, {
+        // Endpoint is the upload creation URL from your tus server
         endpoint: "http://localhost:1080/files/",
+        // Retry delays will enable tus-js-client to automatically retry on errors
         retryDelays: [0, 3000, 5000, 10000, 20000],
+        // Attach additional meta data about the file for the server
         metadata: {
             filename: file.name,
             filetype: file.type
         },
+        // Callback for errors which cannot be fixed using retries
         onError: function(error) {
             console.log("Failed because: " + error)
         },
+        // Callback for reporting upload progress
         onProgress: function(bytesUploaded, bytesTotal) {
             var percentage = (bytesUploaded / bytesTotal * 100).toFixed(2)
             console.log(bytesUploaded, bytesTotal, percentage + "%")
         },
+        // Callback for once the upload is completed
         onSuccess: function() {
             console.log("Download %s from %s", upload.file.name, upload.url)
         }